Netflix's password-sharing crackdown reels in subscribers as it raises prices for its premium plan

 The apparent success of the password-sharing crackdown could now free management to focus on other ways to bring in more revenue, such as a low-priced option that includes advertising introduced a year ago.

-Netflix’s decision to open its service up to commercials hasn’t been a big boon yet, but Harding Loevner analyst Uday Cheruvu believes that will change as advertisers realize that the personal information the company has gleaned from viewers’ entertainment tastes can help target their commercials at consumers most likely to buy their products in the same way internet powerhouses such as Google and Facebook have been doing for years.
+Netflix’s decision to open its service up to commercials hasn’t been a big boon yet.
+But Harding Loevner analyst Uday Cheruvu said he believes that will change as advertisers realize that the personal information the company has gleaned from viewers’ entertainment tastes can help target their commercials at consumers most likely to buy their products in the same way internet powerhouses such as Google and Facebook have been doing for years.
+Peters said during the video conference call that Netflix is already working with is ad partner, Microsoft, to target its commercials more precisely.

 “I think the advertising potential of Netflix is underappreciated,” Cheruvu said.
 “The audience engagement with the video advertising there could be multiple times stronger than a social media platform.”